bikeshaving/crank/website/guides/07-reusable-logic.md

 - Uniform logic to dispose of resources.

 **Cons:**
-- Promises and async iterators can be prone to race conditions and deadlocks.
+- Promises and async iterators can cause race conditions and deadlocks, without any language-level features to help you debug them.

 **Use cases:**
-If you use async iterators/generators already, Crank is the perfect fit for your application.
+If you use async iterators/generators already, Crank is the perfect framework for your application.